Git for Excel

 Do you use Git version control to keep track of your Excel workbooks?
 Excellent! xltrail integrates seamlessly with your favorite Git provider.
 Push your workbook repositories to your Git remote and xltrail picks up any new commits directly from there.
 Just like your Git provider, xltrail shows you the versions, content, branches and diffs of your workbooks in a web browser.

 xltrail support all Git providers like GitHub, BitBucket, GitLab and Azure Devops (formerly VSTS/TFS) both in the cloud and on premise.
-Note that if you use the on premise version of a Git provider, e.g. BitBucket Server, then you also need to use the on premise version of xltrail: xltrail Enterprise.
+Note that if you use self-host your Git installation, you also need to use the self-hosted version of xltrail.

-While xltrail is not able to merge the content of Excel files, it can still help you to resolve Git merge conflicts: You can easily compare two branches which allows you to see exactly where they differ or conflict.
+While xltrail is not able to merge the content of Excel files, it can still help you with resolving Git merge conflicts: You can easily compare two branches which allows you to see exactly where they differ or conflict.